Published: 18 Feb 2025 | Reading Time: 4 min read

 C is a powerful programming language that offers a direct path to software development.
 Dennis Ritchie and Ken Thompson created it at Bell Labs during the 1970s.
 A language first made for system programming became one of computer science's most significant languages.
 The importance of C language is due to its plain structure or flexibility, which makes it popular for creating operating systems, software applications, and embedded systems.

 A programmer who masters C gains access to system resources at a very basic level.
-Throughout the decades, C has shaped many other programming tools, such as C++, Java, and Python, establishing its position as a fundamental part of computing history.
+Throughout the decades, C has shaped many other programming languages, such as C++, Java, and Python, establishing its position as a fundamental part of computing history.

 The C language traces its origins to the B language, a programming language designed by Ken Thompson at Bell Labs in the 1960s.
 B was built on BCPL (Basic Combined Programming Language) and aspired to be applied to system programming.
 As technology advanced, B became aware of its limitations due to several new hardware systems, such as PDP-11.